 The University or University System owns all University information resources; use of such resources constitutes consent for the University to monitor, inspect, audit, collect, and remove any information without permission or further notice.
-Students and personnel shall be trained in what use is acceptable and what is prohibited.
+Personnel shall be trained in what use is acceptable and what is prohibited.
+Information Security will send regular security awareness bulletins to students to address that population as well.
 The university regards any violation of this policy as a serious offense.
 Violators of this policy are subject to university disciplinary action as prescribed in the undergraduate and graduate honor codes, and the student and employee handbooks.
 Offenders may be prosecuted under the Georgia Computer Systems Protection Act (O.C.G.A.
-16-9-20) and other applicable state and federal laws.
+16-9-93) and other applicable state and federal laws.